EfthymiaKakoulidou/cakes-by-kg/README.md

 - The navigation bar with the dropdown menu

     - This feature is essential to the user.
-It is used to navigate the user to the diffrent pages of the site directly from the home page.
+It is used to navigate the user to the different pages of the site from any part of the site that he/she are in.

 ![screenshot](documentation/feature04.jpg)